The Software and Hardware That Actually Earns Its Spot

 File Search: Raycast (and formerly Alfred)

-I used Alfred for years as a Spotlight replacement and it served me well.
-I’ve since moved to Raycast, which does everything Alfred did and then some: clipboard history, snippets, window management, quick calculations.
-It’s become the first thing I install on a fresh system.
-When you need to find a file, open an app, or run a quick command on set, having a fast launcher makes a real difference.
+I used Alfred for years and it served me well.
+I’ve since moved to Raycast, which does everything Alfred did plus clipboard history, snippets, window management, quick calculations, and a bunch more.
+It’s the first thing I install on a fresh system.

 File Sharing: Dropover

 AirDrop is fine when it works.
 Dropover makes it better.
-It gives you a floating shelf where you can drag files, hold them, and then drop them wherever you need.
-Into AirDrop, into an email, onto another app.
-When someone asks for a quick file on set it’s faster than digging through Finder.
+You drag a file onto a floating shelf, hold it there, and drop it wherever you need to, into AirDrop, into an email, into another app.
+When someone needs a quick file on set it’s faster than digging through Finder windows.

 Remote Display Monitoring: Screening Room

-If you’ve ever needed to see what’s on a display that isn’t in your line of sight, like a wireless monitor across set or a client review screen in another room, Screening Room solves that.
-It lets you view the content from remote or non-mirrored displays right on your workstation.
-Helpful for keeping an eye on things without getting up or running extra cables.
+If you’ve ever needed to see what’s on a display that isn’t in your line of sight, a wireless monitor across set, a client review screen in another room, Screening Room solves it.
+You can view non-mirrored displays right on your workstation.
+Useful for keeping an eye on things without standing up or running another cable.

 Hardware